extreal-dev/Extreal.Guide/README.md

 ### Package

-Tell them which Unity package this feature depends on.
+Tell which Unity package this feature depends on.

 ### Dependencies